-“The connection between a creative thought in my mind and the ability to develop the concept into a finished product using my hands has always attracted me,” says Sullivan.
+“The connection between a creative thought in my mind and the ability to develop the concept into a finished product using my hands has always attracted me,” says Mark.
 “Cooking became a natural extension of this passion, igniting my career.”
 Growing up in a food-focused household, where formal, white tablecloth dinners were a bi-weekly event, Sullivan learned early on that a meal was an experience with a soul, bringing people together to share their lives.
-He began his career at the age of 16 working his way through several restaurants, developing skills for a career that he claims, “chose me as much as I chose it.”
+He began his career at the age of 16 working his way through several restaurants, developing skills for a career that he claims, “it chose me as much as I chose it.”

 Sullivan graduated from St. Johns University in Minnesota in 1990 with a degree in Philosophy.
-Recognizing that debating the merits of Nietzche didn’t pay the bills, he returned to the kitchen, this time at Sol Y Luna in San Francisco, a restaurant that virtually pioneered the tapas trend in the Bay Area.
+Recognizing that debating the merits of Nietzche didn’t pay the bills, he returned to the kitchen, this time at Sol Y Luna in San Francisco, a restaurant that virtually pioneered the small plates tapas trend in the Bay Area.